todo-labs/jumba/README.md

 ## Roadmap

-- [ ] Add a filters for home experiment listing
+- [ ] Implement filters for the home experiment listing.
-- [ ] Add a photo uploads to review card
+- [ ] Enable photo uploads for reviews
-- [ ] Add Dashboard Image review tab
+- [ ] Create a new tab in dashboard to review image uploads
+  - look for automated solution, possibly yolov3 🤔
-- [ ] Add timer component to the steps if applicable
+- [ ] Include a timer component for the steps, if applicable.

 See the [open issues](https://github.com/todo-labs/jumba/issues) for a full list of proposed features (and known issues).